1990 Corvette Specifications and what you need to know about its options and values before you buy a used Corvette.

 1990 Corvette Convertible for Sale Lot F161

 Mecum will be holding its Chicago auction on October 13-15, 2022.
-There will be a 1990 Corvette convertible for sale at the auction.
 The Mecum’s site shows that the odometer reads 8,075 miles, and the Corvette is said to be highly original in an unmodified condition.
 It originally sat in the dealership showroom for ten years until it was sold new in November of 2000.
 LOT F161 is Black with a matching Black leather interior and has a rare removable hardtop, one of 2,371 produced in 1990.
 The original window sticker has an MSRP of $44,920.00.

 Base Corvette Values

 So what are the 1990 Chevrolet Corvettes valued at?
 (Note these prices do not include the extra options) – Date of info 9-20-2022 – Source Hagerty Insurance Website

 - #4 Fair Condition $4,800

 We also have some recent auction results from the Mecum Indy 2022 auction of 1990 Corvettes that Sold!

 1990 Corvette Options